faaydemir/statefy/Readme.md

 #### Using State in Components
-Use the useStatefy hook to access your state within components: you can put mutators separately in a file and import them in your component
+Use the useStatefy hook to access your state within components:

 ```javascript
 import { useStatefy } from "react-statefy";